Risk Management Tools & Resources

 Technology has created opportunities for physicians, dentists, and other healthcare practitioners to extend the reach of their professional practice beyond the physical limitations of their practice settings.
 Through the use of telehealth technologies, providers can evaluate, diagnose, and treat patients in other localities, which can increase access to, convenience of, and choices in care.

 Yet, despite bridging a gap in distance, telehealth does not transcend the boundaries of state laws.
 Each state has its own statutes and regulations associated with clinical practice and the delivery of healthcare.
-Because of this, licensing is recognized as a significant barrier for telehealth, and it represents a key area of risk for telehealth providers because of legal and regulatory variations by state.
+Because of this, licensing is recognized as a barrier for telehealth, and it represents an area of risk for telehealth providers because of legal and regulatory variations by state.
 For example, states might:

 Because of the complexity associated with telehealth licensing, healthcare providers must be cognizant of the laws and regulations in their states and the states in which their patients are receiving services.
 Further, the American Society for Healthcare Risk Management notes that “Organizations that provide telemedicine services in multiple states must . . . navigate and meet multiple, potentially disparate requirements.”1